bruvellu/terebratalia-wnts/wnt.md

 While the expression of Wnt ligands has been widely studied in vertebrates and ecdysozoans [@Wiese2018-hi], the receptor-context information is often lacking in several animal groups.
 Fewer works have analyzed the Wnt signaling in the Spiralia which is a major branch of bilaterian animals with a great diversity of body patterns [@Hejnol2010-pq; @Martin-Duran2020-yc].
 In contrast to ecdysozoans which have lost several Wnt genes [@Murat2010-np; @Holstein2012-ec; @Chavarria2021-ps], the spiralians have retained the ancestral Wnt complement [@Prudhomme2002-cv; @Cho2010-eb; @Janssen2010-dc], indicating that they can be an informative group to understand the role of Wnt signaling in axial patterning evolution.
-However, most analysis of Wnt genes in Spiralia were performed in a few typical lineages, such as annelids and molluscs, and far less is known about Wnt genes in other spiralian groups.
+However, most analyses about Wnt genes in Spiralia were performed in a few typical spiralian lineages, such as annelids and molluscs, and far less is known about Wnt genes in other spiralian groups.

 <!--## Brachiopoda as an informative spiralian group-->

-Brachiopoda is a spiralian group of sessile marine organisms with bivalve shells [@Hyman1959-mc].
+Brachiopods are sessile spiralians with bivalve shells [@Hyman1959-mc].
-They have a reduced adult morphology, but an outstanding embryonic development, where a radially symmetric gastrula undergo a series of morphogenetic changes to form a larval body subdivided into a series of distinct lobes along the anteroposterior axis [@Conklin1902-xv; @Franzen1969-mx].
+They have a reduced adult morphology, but an outstanding embryonic development where a radially symmetric gastrula undergoes a series of morphogenetic changes to form a larval body subdivided into a series of distinct lobes along the anteroposterior axis [@Conklin1902-xv; @Franzen1969-mx].
-In previous studies using the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846)---whose embryogenesis and fate map are well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx; @Freeman1993-zt]---we found that Wnt signaling plays a role in endomesoderm specification and posterior fate induction in early embryos [@Martin-Duran2016-qa], and in the patterning of the head--trunk boundary in late embryos [@Vellutini2016-lq].
+In previous studies using the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846)---whose embryogenesis and fate map are well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx; @Freeman1993-zt]---we found that Wnt signaling plays a role in the specification of the endomesoderm and posterior fates [@Martin-Duran2016-qa], and in the patterning of the head--trunk boundary [@Vellutini2016-lq].
-Moreover, we found that over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity may play a role in the patterning of the larval anteroposterior axis.
+Moreover, we found that over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity contributes to the axial patterning of the larva.
-However, a full characterization of the Wnt signaling components, and their developmental expression including the receptor context is lacking for *T. transversa*, in particular, and for brachiopods more generally.
+However, a full characterization of the Wnt signaling components and their developmental expression, including the ligand--receptor contexts is lacking for *T. transversa* in particular, and for brachiopods in general.

 <!--In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of *Hox* genes during axial patterning [@Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc].-->